reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 - If we wrote the name in camel case Spring would turn camelCase humps into "-".
 - So `customSsh` would translate to `custom-ssh`.

-We can also add a name of our own using the `key` property of the `ShellMethod` annotation.
+We can also add a name of our own using the `key` property of the `ShellMethod` annotation:

 ```java
 @ShellMethod(key = "my-ssh", value = "connect to remote server")